Health Benefits of Turmeric

 Bad cholesterol can oxidize and cause plaque to build up in the blood vessels.
 As the flow of blood is hindered, blood pressure increases.
 Plaque build up can lead to blood clots and blockages that can make it difficult to reduce high blood pressure.
 Because of turmeric’s ability to reduce cholesterol, it can also lower blood pressure.

 With so many chemicals in prescribed medications, the liver is often overworked.
 People that have been on prescribed medications for many years can have liver problems.
 Why?
 Because, after the body uses the active ingredients, the liver is left with chemicals that cannot be metabolized properly.
 And as a result, a person can end up with medication induced cirrhosis.
 Studies have shown that curcumin can actually prevent liver cirrhosis.

-Like its cousin, ginger, turmeric is a spice that can be used regular (unless contraindicated).
+Like its cousin, ginger, turmeric is a spice that can be used regularly (unless contraindicated).
 Here are a variety of low carb turmeric teas that you may enjoy: Turmeric Three Root Tea, Lemon-Lime Golden Tonic, or Chamomile Fields of Gold Tea.
 You may also enjoy reading about black pepper health benefits. or trying this low carb golden turmeric milk recipe.
+There is also a delicious low carb turmeric latte recipe in this edition of SIMPLE.
 What kind of turmeric drinks do you enjoy?
 Please leave a comment below.
 This concludes the health benefits of turmeric.